shrey-gupta/Causal-Inference-using-Markov-Blanket/README.md

 12: End For <br />
 13: Return MB(T) <br />

-Here, ⊥ represents independence condition and MI(X; T | MB(T)) indicates mutual
+Here, ⊥ represents the independence condition, and MI(X; T | MB(T)) indicates mutual
 information between X and T given the set MB(T).
-MB(T) represents Markov blanket for the target variable.
+MB(T) represents the Markov blanket for the target variable.
 Mutual information is used as a test for conditional independence.
-Other tests such as Chi-square test etc. can also be used.
+Other tests, such as the Chi-square test etc., can also be used.

 #### 3.1.3 Conditional Independence test
 Below is the algorithm to find conditional independence between two variables conditioned on a set. <br />

-### ALGORITHM 2 : Conditional Independence
+### ALGORITHM 2: Conditional Independence
 ##### 1. Initialization: <br />
 Set S = “empty set”, set X = ”initial set of all D features”. <br />